magpylib/magpylib/docs/_pages/0_documentation.md

 (docu-api-direct-access)=

-## API: Direct access to field implementations
+## Direct access to field implementations

 For users who do not want to use the position/orientation interface, Magpylib offers direct access to the vectorized analytical implementations that lie at the bottom of the library through the `magpylib.lib` subpackage.
 Details on the implementations can be found in the respective function docstrings.